davidmoore10/allert/README.md

-# Allert - Mobile Allergen Scannin App
+# Allert - Mobile Allergen Scanning App

-A clone of my 4th Year Project, Allert.
+An import of my 4th Year Project, Allert.
 Allert is a cross-platform application that performs optical character recognition on a list of ingredients and returns any potential allergens relevant to the user.
 AWS-hosted serverless backend utilising ECR and Lambda to perform OCR.
 User input sent to REST API through AWS API Gateway.